Thinklab-SJTU/R3Det_Tensorflow/README.md

     author={Yang, Xue and Yan, Junchi and Yang, Xiaokang and Tang, Jin and Liao, Wenglong and He, Tao}, journal={arXiv preprint arXiv:2004.13316},
     year={2020}
 }

-@inproceedings{yang2019scrdet,
-    title={SCRDet: Towards more robust detection for small, cluttered and rotated objects}, author={Yang, Xue and Yang, Jirui and Yan, Junchi and Zhang, Yue and Zhang, Tengfei and Guo, Zhi and Sun, Xian and Fu, Kun}, booktitle={Proceedings of the IEEE International Conference on Computer Vision (ICCV)}, pages={8232--8241},
-    year={2019}
-}

 @inproceedings{xia2018dota,